Standard

 polyrand(n)

-Return a random polynomial of degree n.
+Return a random polynomial of uniformly sampled float coefficients.

 The coefficients are sampled from a uniform distribution in [0, 1[.